SSWConsulting/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 There are few options:

-### Option A. Dual-SIM Phone with a Travel SIM (recommended)
+### Option A. Dual-SIM - Travel SIM/eSIM (recommended)

 If you travel overseas a lot, it may be worth considering owning a dual-SIM phone.
 This is highly recommended due to its cost-effectiveness, easy management, and enhanced security.

 Take the popular iPhone as an example, which offers multiple eSIM and a physical SIM slot.
-You can keep your primary mobile number to a SIM card and add an eSIM for your travel SIMs..
+You can keep your primary mobile number and add an eSIM for your travel SIMs..

 ✅ Usually cheap, and easy to acquire and setup